What is Your Orientation Toward Exercise?

 How you relate to exercise, how you approach your movement practice, reveals a lot about your overall relationship with your body.

-Consider the following questions to more deeply understand how you relate to exercise:
+Consider the following questions to more deeply grasp how you relate to exercise:

 Do you have preconceived ideas about what it means to be fit?